 Project activities and their resulting impacts are expected to result in the incidental take of individuals of the Covered Species.
-The activities described above expected to result in incidental take of individuals of the Covered Species include: preparing the construction work areas; mowing; disking; grading and contouring; excavating; trenching; filling in ponds; stockpiling of soil and materials; spoils disposal; constructing temporary access routes; preparing staging areas; operating heavy equipment; removing trees and vegetation; constructing roads and structures; vehicular movement; installing and maintaining Covered Species barrier fencing; capturing, handling, and relocating the Covered Species; and surveying for Covered Species (Collectively the Covered Activities).
+The activities described above expected to result in incidental take of individuals of the Covered Species include: preparing the construction work areas; mowing; disking; grading and contouring; excavating; trenching; installation of subsurface improvements; filling in ponds; stockpiling of soil and materials; spoils disposal; constructing temporary access routes; preparing staging areas; operating heavy equipment; removing trees and vegetation; constructing roads and structures; vehicular movement; installing and maintaining Covered Species barrier fencing; capturing, handling, and relocating the Covered Species; and surveying for Covered Species (collectively the Covered Activities).

 Incidental take of individuals of the Covered Species in the form of mortality ("kill") may occur as a result of Covered Activities such as crushing of individuals during construction; entombing; cut and fill grading; road construction; vehicular access; installing vegetation; filling of ponds; collapsing of burrows; translocation; and entrapment in excavated pits, trenches, storm drains, or within construction materials.
 Incidental take of individuals of the Covered Species may also occur from the Covered Activities in the form of pursue, catch, capture, or attempt to do so of the Covered Species from surveying and relocating operations.
+The areas where authorized take of the Covered Species is expected to occur include: the entire 3.84-acre project site (Project Area).